 Which one would we choose?

-Unless you prefer the blue colour of the Pro 3 3000, the Pro 2 2500 is the brush to go for, and is actually the brush we recommend as the best value choice.
+The Pro 2 2500 is the brush we recommend as the best value choice.

 The following table lists the key differences between each brush.

 A more detailed list and explanation of the differences can be found beneath the comparison table.

 |Pro 2 2500||Pro 3 – 3000|

 |Cleaning Action||3D Oscillating Rotating & Pulsating||3D Oscillating Rotating & Pulsating|